sc2-pulse/reveal-sc2-opponent/README.md

 Download script files(.bat and .ps1) to the same directory.
 Run the `reveal-sc2-opponent.bat` script.
 Depending on your security settings, Windows might prevent the script from running.
 Click `More info`->`Run anyway`.
 This Windows warning doesn't mean the script is dangerous, it just means that you downloaded the script from the internet and it's not signed by a trusted key, so Windows tries to protect you.
 Don't run such scripts if you don't trust their devs.

-You need to provide a sc2pulse character id and a race you will be playing.
+You need to provide a sc2pulse character id you will be playing.
 You can launch the script and provide the parameters manually every time, or you can add additional parameters to the `reveal-sc2-opponent.bat` script.

 ### SC2Pulse character id
 * Find your profile here https://sc2pulse.nephest.com/sc2/?#search.